-We have been providing treatment for low back pain in San Francisco since 1992.
+We have been providing treatment for herniated discs in San Francisco for over 23 years.

-To find out if you are a candidate for spinal decompression in San Francisco or to see if you need an MRI, please call 415-392-2225 and ask for a complimentary consultation.
+To find out if you are a candidate for herniated disc treatment in San Francisco please call 415-392-2225.

 *We have two clinics a short walk from each other in the SF Financial District.
 We have medical doctors, physical therapists, spinal decompression and chiropractic to serve you.
 We validate parking at the Embarcadero Center.